 To help donors move from just considering simple financial markers such as overhead, find ways to document your results.
 Figure out the right metrics to gather to prove that your programs work, and then report those findings to your donors.
 Measure, report, and then ask for donations.

 Make Donors and Volunteers Your Most Important Audience

 If bad news about your organization appears in the media, consider your donors and volunteers your most important audience.
 Get to them quickly with the facts and reassure them that you have things under control.
 Always be prepared for a crisis with an emergency plan and a communications plan.

-Expect support staff to use excellent customer relations techniques and to know how to handle the most common problems that people call about.
-Set up your website so that anyone can find the right person to contact.
-Set up a chat box so people can ask questions in real time.
-Avoid those horrible contact forms and add photos of key staff with their email addresses.
+Train support staff to use excellent customer relations techniques and to know how to handle the most common problems that people call about.
+Set up your website so that anyone can find the right person to contact, and add photos of key staff with their email addresses.
+Explore setting up a live chat system so you can communicate in real-time with donors.

 Even though nonprofits are not required to publish an annual report, do it anyway.
-It is necessary to your professional image and provides another avenue to keep your donors informed.
+It is necessary for your professional image and provides another avenue to keep your donors informed.

 Annual reports today needn't always follow traditional forms.
 Your report could be online only, or a video.
 Just make sure that, at least annually, you report on the financial health of your organization and just how donations are helping the people you serve.

-It is not enough to just send out an acknowledgment of each donation.
+Although the IRS spells out exactly how donations must be acknowledged, that is not enough to retain donors for the long term.
 Donors must be well informed and frequently reminded that they are essential to you.

 If possible, provide a hotline that donors can call if they have a question or a problem.
 Send out thank you letters and notes, make a thank-you telephone call, and send newsletters either through the mail or by email.
 The worst thing your organization can do is to take your donors for granted.
 They will notice.